kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 2. <b>Failure:</b> For the second week running, I did not execute all the plyometrics exercises while in the gym.<br />
 	<b>Lesson:</b> I want to believe that the cardio session and weight-lifting that goes on before I get to Plyometrics impact my ability to finish strong and cause the light headeness I feel apprehensive about when it occurs.
 InshaAllah, I will show up next 2 weeks to see if my body adjusts and test the other hypothesis of dehydration.
 3. <b>Failure:</b> I didn't execute the food plan this week.<br />
-	<b>Lesson:</b> I guess this is Parkinson's law ('you will stretch out the completion of your tasks until they fill the time available to complete them').
+	<b>Lesson:</b> I guess this is Parkinson's law (_'you will stretch out the completion of your tasks until they fill the time available to complete them'_).
 I have money on me and am stretching my food expenses to the 500Ksh mark.
-Discipline OG, lets go.
+Discipline OG, let's go.

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: The dead ball sombrero I pulled on a teammate during a tuesday's training session as we were playing rondo was just exquisite.